masc-ucsc/docs/docs/pyrope/07b-structtype.md

 ```

-For fully named calls, when all the arguments have names, the argument position
-is not considered in the `does` check.
-In a way, the call arguments for
+In tuple comparisons, `does` and `==`, the tuple field position is not used
+when both tuples are fully named.
+If tuple field is unnamed, both existing
+names and positions should match in the comparison.
+For fully named tuples,
-`(a=1,b=2) does (b=2,a=1)` is true.
-This is consistent with the tuple check semantics.
-The
+when all the fields have names,  `(a=1,b=2) does (b=2,a=1)` is true.

-difference happens when the lambda definition has a in-place operator (`...`).
+The same rule also applies to lambda calls.
+If all the arguments are named, the
+relative call argument position is independent.
+If an argument is an expression
+or unnamed, the position is important.

+A special case is the in-place operator (`...`) during lambda definition.
+Even
+for fully named tuples, the position is used.
+One one in-place operator is
-Only one in-place operator are allowed per lambda definition `(a,b,...x,c)`,
+allowed per lambda definition `(a,b,...x,c)`, the `does` operator uses name and
-the `does` operator uses name and position like in unnamed tuples even if all
+position like in unnamed tuples even if all the fields are named.
+First, it
-the fields are named.
-First, it matches the position and names provided, and
+matches the position and names provided, and then checks the rest to the
-then checks the rest to the in-place with the relative order left.
+in-place with the relative order left.

 ```
-let m = fun(a:integer,...x:(_:string,c:int,d), y:integer)->() {
+let m = fun(a:int,...x:(_:string,c:int,d), y:int)->() {
   assert a == 1
   assert x.0 == "here"
   assert x.1 == 2 == x.c
   assert y == 3
-  if d does _:integer { // inferred type
+  if d does int { // inferred type
     assert d == 33
   }else{
     assert d == "x"